danpeig/node-red-meshtastic-msg/README.md

 - Connect to a device via Bluetooth or Serial (not implemented yet)

 ## Automatic installation (recommended)

-1. Search for the package `@danpeig/node-red-meshtastic-msg` in the Node-RED community library or NPM.
+From Node-RED palette manager, search for the package `@danpeig/node-red-meshtastic-msg` in the community library or NPM.
-2. If the installation fails due the inability to download the protobuf library, create a `.npmrc` file in the root folder of Node-RED directory (where `settings.js` is) with the following content: `@jsr:registry=https://npm.jsr.io` and retry the installation.

 ## Manual installation
 1. Place the project files inside a folder called `node-red-meshtastic-msg` inside the Node-RED base directory (where the `settings.js` file is located)